-Parallel projection centered on a triangular face of the first kind.
-Note the chiral trigonal symmetry of the projection.
+Centered on a triangular face of the first kind.
+Note chiral trigonal symmetry of projection.

-Parallel projection centered on an edge between a pair of triangles of the second kind.
+Centered on edge between pair of triangles of the second kind.

 Vertex-first parallel projection.

-The Cartesian coordinates of the snub cube are all even permutations of coordinates with an even number of negative signs of:
+The Cartesian coordinates of the snub cube, centered on the origin and with edge length 2, are the even permutations of coordinates and even number of sign changes of:

 - (1, ξ, 1/ξ)